shawnjburke/py_guide/docs-source/python_best_practices/project_structure.rst

 * Get to the chopper!
 * Followed by a blank line.
 After that a summary of the process run and error number (0 is no error)
 * Process finished with exit code 0

+..  rubric:: Footnotes
+..  [#footnote-01] I would have previously demanded, in honor of those mighty Unix warriors who came before us,
+    that README should be capitalized with no extension.
+I'd probably make a joke about paying respect to your elders.
+Practically though, I have found an extension useful in github, as it presents that text on the landing page for a topic.
+Therefore the page will be README.rst.
+With some magic it will also be brought into the rest of the documentation structure.